volinha/simple-quotes-server/readme.md

-Naruto Quotes Api
+Bufto Quotes Api
 ====================
-Simple app to generate random Naruto quotes using Python and Flask
+Simple app to generate random Bufto quotes using Python and Flask

 # Running locally
 With Python and Pip installed, install the dependencies with: